 By Phil Williams, 1819 News

 Phil Williams is a former State Senator, retired Army Colonel and combat veteran, and a practicing Attorney.
-He has served with the leadership of the Alabama Policy Institute and currently hosts Rightside Radio M-F 2-5pm on WVNN.
+He has served with the leadership of the Alabama Policy Institute and currently hosts Rightside Radio M-F 2-5 p.m. on WVNN.
 His column appears every Monday in 1819 News.
 To contact Phil or request him for a speaking engagement go to www.rightsideradio.org The views and opinions expressed here are those of the author and do not necessarily reflect the policy or position of 1819 News.
 To comment, please send an email with your name and contact information to Commentary@1819News.com.